 Similarly, speeding up payroll processes through automation will claw back time spent collating information from several legacy systems and having to manually input payroll data – making the process quick, transparent and compliant.

 Despite the many arguments in favour of the four-day week, its universal uptake is probably a long way off.
 It remains to be seen how and in what format it would be implemented in New Zealand were it to become a reality.
 But the current public debate, coupled with the historical trend of a shortening work week, lends weight to the idea that since COVID-19 has shaken up so many aspects of working life, the four-day model is certainly not beyond the realms of possibility.
+Find out how ELMO’s Retain suite of solutions can ensure your best performers are engaged and satisfied.

 The Science Fiction of Meetings MIT Sloan Management Review · December 2007